oda-hub/hugo-odahub/content/docs/guide-development.md

 ### Adding external resource annotations

-In case your notebook relies on some external resources, such as S3 storage or compute cluster this should be reflected in the annotations in the notebook cell tagged `parameters`.
+In case your notebook explicitly calls some external resources, such as S3 storage or compute cluster this should be reflected in the annotations in the notebook cell tagged `parameters`.
 Below is the list of the resource annotations supported currently:

 `oda:S3` - S3 storage</br>
 `oda:Dask` - Dask compute cluster</br>